dor133/seed-phrase-generator/README.md

     ```

 ## How to use
+You can generate seed phrases of various length.
 For example, to generate a seed phrase of 12 words, run the following command in your terminal:
 ```
 python SeedPhraseGenerator.py 12
 ```